docker/docs/docker-for-windows/troubleshoot.md

 ### Local security policies can block shared drives and cause login errors

-You need permissions to mount shared drives in order to use the Docker for Windows [shared drives](/docker-for-windows/index.md#shared-drives) feature.
+You need permissions to mount shared drives to use the Docker for Windows [shared drives](/docker-for-windows/index.md#shared-drives) feature.

 If local policy prevents this, you get errors when you attempt to enable